What is an Anti-hero? Simple Guide, Complicated Character

 And no matter who they are or how their arc plays out, they contain multitudes.
 Strengths, weaknesses, traumatic pasts, ambitions, passions, resentments… these characters demand deep development.

 Dabble can help.
-Not only can you find loads of free articles on character in DabbleU, you can also use the Dabble novel writing tool to craft an unforgettable anti-hero.
+Not only can you find loads of free articles on character in DabbleU, you can also use Dabble Writer to craft an unforgettable anti-hero.

 Use the Plot Grid to track their arc.
 Outline every aspect of their being in a customizable character profile.
 Disappear inside their world with them as you type your draft in Focus Mode.